 - Mass email send-outs: spam messages sent from your account to your contacts.

 How does a computer get infected with a virus?

 A virus will target your computer’s “immune system,” i.e., programs, files, memory, etc., and multiply.
-Though different, they all share the same core function – taking over your computer to extract money and information for identity theft, fraud, and other awful end games.
+Though there are different types of viruses, they all share the same core function — taking over your computer in an attempt to extract money and information for identity theft, commit fraud, and other crimes.

 For the most part, viruses spread through executable files, downloads, and links.
 Some of the more common ways to pick up a computer virus include:

 - Opening an attachment or link from an unsolicited email address;

 - Downloading free plugins, games, media players, videos, or third-party software;